aarora79/amazon-bedrock-agentcore-samples/01-tutorials/06-AgentCore-observability/07-simple-dual-observability/docs/DEMO_GUIDE.md

 env | grep -E 'AWS|BRAINTRUST'
 ```

-### Traces Not Appearing in CloudWatch/X-Ray
+### Traces Not Appearing in CloudWatch

-**Symptoms:** No traces in GenAI Observability or X-Ray console
+**Symptoms:** No traces in GenAI Observability or APM console

 **Quick Fixes:**
 - Wait 1-2 minutes for traces to propagate
 - Verify agent is running: check agent logs with `./scripts/check_cw_logs.sh`
-- Check IAM permissions for X-Ray and CloudWatch Logs
+- Check IAM permissions for CloudWatch and CloudWatch APM
 - Review OTEL configuration in `config/otel_config.yaml`

 ### Traces Not in Braintrust